 Don’t need constant access to a window or extra accessories, unlike portable AC units.
-Evaporative coolers don’t need to be fitted to a window, so you can keep that window open to let the fresh air in — or close it to hide from the heat.
-They can be placed anywhere, especially if you've got one with a built-in battery.
+Portable water evaporative coolers don’t need to be fitted to a window, so you can keep that window open to let the fresh air in — or close it to hide from the heat.
+Portable evaporative coolers can be placed anywhere, especially if you've got one with a built-in battery.

 Disadvantages of Evaporative Coolers

 Not the best option for highly humid places.
 Swamp coolers contribute to the humidity, so if your space is constantly well over 50%, this option is not for you.